EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 York Magazine*, its first publication, in order to foster further answers to these questions.

-As stated earlier, Bleecker’s biography is a significant aspect of most interpretations of her novel.
-She was born Anna Elizabeth Schuyler around October 1752 as the sixth child of Margareta Van Wyck and Brandt Schuyler, prosperous Dutch merchants and aristocrats of New York City.
+### Biography of Ann Bleeker

-Her father Brandt Schuyler died shortly before she was born, and her mother married Anthony Ten Eyck in 1760.
+Ann Bleeker was born Anna Elizabeth Schuyler around October 1752 as the sixth child of Margareta Van Wyck and BrandtSchuyler, prosperous Dutch merchants and aristocrats of New York City.Her father Brandt Schuyler died shortly before she was born, and her mother married Anthony Ten Eyck in 1760.
 Their daughter Susanna is the addressee of Ann’s epistolary captivity novel *The History of Maria Kittle.* Ann married into another prominent Dutch family in 1769, becoming the wife of lawyer John James Bleecker, who encouraged her